Viewing this page on your device?

 Very Important: Encourage your child to WALK SLOWLY!
-This will require more control from your child.
+This will require more core muscle control from your child.

-If your child keeps losing their balance in this activity, then show them where their tummy muscles are and ask them to pull them tight while they walk.
+If your kids keep losing their balance in this activity, then show them where their tummy muscles are and ask them to pull them tight while they walk.

 They can try pulling their belly button in towards their spine to activate their core muscles.
 Some kids just don't use their core muscles unless we remind them!

-Ask your child to get into this position (you may need to demonstrate).
+Ask your child to get into this position.

 Crabs actually walk sideways, but this is really tricky for kids, so start by asking your child to walk backwards for a short distance, keeping the back and tummy straight and bottom off the ground!

 Put a beanbag or soft toy on the

 tummy – your child will have to keep it from falling

 off by not letting his/her back slump to the grass like this.

 As this activity is quite demanding, set a short distance (2-3metres) for your child’s first attempt, and include it as a small part of an obstacle course or follow-my-leader game.
 As your child’s endurance increases, you can increase the distance set.